-PHS 172 Physical Geology with Lab
+PHS 172 Physical Geology

-Physical Geology with Lab provides an overall view of the Earth, including studies of the Earth's change, formation of continents, and the general theories of evolution of the Earth.
+Physical Geology provides an overall view of the Earth, including studies of the Earth's change, formation of continents, and the general theories of evolution of the Earth.
 Laboratories cover rock formations, minerals of the Earth, erosional changes, and identification of faults and related crustal changes.
 (3/2)

-PHS 187 Introduction to Earth Science with Lab
+PHS 187 Introduction to Earth Science